CLOSE SEARCH

 In other words, what kind of entitlement does your spouse have, has he or she received any benefit during the marriage, is it purely discretionary or not?
 The court will want to assess the likelihood your spouse will benefit, possibly over what period and how much.

-If you require more information on the above, please contact us.
+If you require more information or advice on divorce finances, disclosure issues or divorce generally, please contact us.

 Get in touch